 It is best practice to remain up to date with new innovations and data, and our database of 20 million datapoints represented a fantastic opportunity to review and validate our model.
-There is also a lot of evidence that indicates cultural shifts in the workplace, which we felt needed to be reflected in an updated model: the increasingly recognised role of stress and wellbeing; new technologies; ways of working; cultural shifts from the retirement of Baby Boomers, transitioning to a workforce led by Generation X and millennials18.
-This led us to consider if the same questions are still valid in the current environment.
+There is also a lot of evidence that indicates cultural shifts in the workplace, which we felt needed to be reflected in an updated model: new technologies; ways of working; cultural shifts from the retirement of Baby Boomers, transitioning to a workforce led by Generation X and millennials^{18.} This led us to consider if the same questions are still valid in the current environment.